Flux linkage: In circuit theory

-where $\vec{B}$ is the flux density, or flux per unit area at a given point in space.
+where $\vec{B}$ is the magnetic flux density, or magnetic flux per unit area at a given point in space.

 The simplest example of such a system is a single circular coil of conductive wire immersed in a magnetic field, in which case the flux linkage is simply the flux passing through the loop.

 The flux $\Phi$ through the surface delimited by a coil turn exists independently of the presence of the coil.
 Furthermore, in a thought experiment with a coil of $N$ turns, where each turn forms a loop with exactly the same boundary, each turn will "link" the "same" (identically, not merely the same quantity) flux $\Phi$, all for a total flux linkage of $\Psi = N \Phi$.
 The distinction relies heavily on intuition, and the term "flux linkage" is used mainly in engineering disciplines.
 Theoretically, the case of a multi-turn induction coil is explained and treated perfectly rigorously with Riemann surfaces: what is called "flux linkage" in engineering is simply the flux passing through the Riemann surface bounded by the coil's turns, hence no particularly useful distinction between flux and "linkage".

 Due to the equivalence of flux linkage and total magnetic flux in the case of inductance, it is popularly accepted that the flux linkage is simply an alternative term for total flux, used for convenience in engineering applications.
-Nevertheless, this is not true, especially for the case of memristor, which is also referred to as the fourth fundamental circuit element.
+Nevertheless, this is not true, especially for the case of the memristor, which is also referred to as the fourth fundamental circuit element.
 For a memristor, the electric field in the element is not as negligible as for the case of inductance, so the flux linkage is no longer equivalent to magnetic flux.
-In addition, for a memristor, the energy related to the flux linkage is dissipated in the form of Joule heating, instead of being stored in magnetic field, as done in the case of an inductance.
+In addition, for a memristor, the energy related to the flux linkage is dissipated in the form of Joule heating, instead of being stored in the magnetic field as in the case of inductance.